zimeon/iiif/demo-auth/README.md

 The initial image will be degraded (no zoom) but a login button will be displayed in the lower left.
 Once auth'zed, a zoomable image will be displayed.

 ## OpenSeadragon versions

+This demo relies upon having a copy of OpenSeadragon in this directory.
+The github repository has a symlink `openseadragon121` to make this work.

 At present this demonstration works only with OpenSeadragon < 2.0, latest is 1.2.1.
 With OpenSeadragon 2.0.0 the error message `Unable to open [object Object]: Unable to load TileSource` is displayed.